Conkwer/trespasser/README.md

 # 🦖 Trespasser-Plus

-Trespasser in all it C++98 glory.
 Project is not related to [OpenTrespasser](https://github.com/OpenTrespasser/JurassicParkTrespasser) and follow the original Trespasser's pipeline.
+You need a vintage hardware to compile this.

 **Game assets are not included.** You must own the original CD (v1.0 retail, 1998) and copy the data files to use the compiled binary.